 Teradata UNION ALL vs. UNION Performance

-Significance of the Character Set
+Character Set Significance

-SELECT col1 FROM Table1 UNION SELECT col1 FROM Table2
+SELECT col1 FROM Table1 UNION SELECT col1 FROM Table2;

-Teradata UNION ALL Enhancements for Performance
+Performance Enhancements for Teradata UNION ALL

-- Pushing of Joins into the UNION ALL branches
+• Pushing of Joins into the UNION ALL Branches

-- Grouping branches before join pushing
+• Grouping branches before join pushing

-- Iterative join decomposition of a pushed join into multiple joins
+• Iterative join decomposition of a pushed join into multiple joins

-- Optimized counting of rows
+• Optimized counting of rows

-- Multisource Joins
+• Multisource Joins

 Teradata Join Pushing